StormTheCastle/BasicOMVDockerServer/OpenMediaVault/Docker/Calibre/README.md

     - Plug in your user id under PUID
     - Plug in your group id under PGID
     - Plug in your time zone under TZ
   - The volumes data paths might work as-is but I prefer to update to the absolute path.
-The left-hand side should be the path as docker sees it and the right-hand side will be how jellyfin can see it.
+The left-hand side should be the path as docker sees it and the right-hand side will be how the container can see it.
   - **Note:** To make sure I have access to the folder data, I created the calibre folder in /dockerdata
     - Ex.
 I had a path to /dockerdata/books:/books.
 That way the container would find it automatically and not try to create its own.
 - Save